 This training will outline manual and automated approaches to deploying/provisioning resources on AWS in a secure manner.
-The attendees can also expect to learn identification of vulnerabilities in AWS environments using powerful tools like CS-Suite, prowler and lynis.
-Finally the class will conclude with participants building out a secure AWS deployment (with example applications, database environments and so on) as a practical exercise to help internalize theoretical concepts.
+The attendees can also expect to learn the identification of vulnerabilities in AWS environments using powerful tools like CS-Suite, prowler, and lynis.
+Finally, the class will conclude with participants building out a secure AWS deployment (with example applications, database environments and so on) as a practical exercise to help internalize theoretical concepts.

 What are the major concepts covered in this training?

 The training covers a host of different concepts some of them being introduction to AWS, typical vulnerabilities in cloud deployments, AWS security features like IAM, securing containerised AWS environments, AWS lambda and continuous delivery with AWS.

 Are there any practical sessions in this course or is it mostly theoretical?

 This training includes a healthy mix of both theoretical and practical sessions.
 Therefore while new concepts introduced in the class are discussed in great detail it is followed by real world case studies and hands-on exercises.

 Is this training more developer focused or is it security oriented?

 The course is beneficial to both development and security teams alike as both offensive and defensive security considerations are covered in this training.